Phone-GWP-group

 Internal bracing systems must prevent movement without introducing excessive stress to the satellite.

-This is also where packaging overlaps with electronics integration.
-Rack-mounted systems, vehicle-installed hardware, and flyaway configurations each pose distinct challenges, particularly regarding shock, vibration, and environmental exposure.
+This is also where packaging and electronics integration meet: rack-mounted systems, vehicles with hardware installed, and flyaway setups each bring their own challenges, especially with shock, vibration, and environmental exposure.

 Quality, compliance, and risk management